explosion/projects/tutorials/ner_pytorch_medical/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Detecting entities in Medical Records
+# 🪐 spaCy Project: Detecting entities in Medical Records with PyTorch

-This project uses the [i2b2 (n2c2) 2011 Challenge Dataset](https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/) to bootstrap an NER model to detect entities in Medical Records.
+This project uses the [i2b2 (n2c2) 2011 Challenge Dataset](https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/) to bootstrap a PyTorch NER model to detect entities in Medical Records.
 It also demonstrates how to anonymize medical records for annotators in [Prodigy](https://prodi.gy).

 ## 📋 project.yml